Use of Tamoxifen as well as other agents in breast cancer Chemoprevention

 Tamoxifen has modest effects to control or suppress breast cancers clinically established in women.
 Studies suggests the following hypothesis about the development of the malignant mammary processes:-

 However, problems arose in the 1980’s.
-It was found that Tamoxifen used in healthy women, to prevent breast cancer, also increases the risk of Osteoporosis.
-In addition, Tamoxifen has been associated with Coronary Artery Disease.
+It was found that Tamoxifen used in healthy women; to prevent breast cancer, also increases the risk of Osteoporosis.
+In addition, it has been associated with Coronary Artery Disease.
 Furthermore, Tamoxifen stimulated the development of Endometrial Cancer in rats whose breast tumor growth was inhibited.

 Mechanism and actions of Tamoxifen